Abstract Integration in Net Convergence Structures: Lebesgue Type Integrals in Net Convergence Structures.

 \begin{definition} [Function Spaces]

 For $X,Y,Z$ and $(\Omega, \mathcal{H})$ fixed as above, we define:

 \begin{enumerate}[(i)] \item $F(\Omega,X)$, the space of all functions $f:\Omega \rightarrow X$ equipped with addition and multiplication by (real) scalars pointwise, and with the pointwise partial order inherited from $X$.
-In this case, it becomes a Riesz Space.
+In this case, this function space becomes a Riesz Space.

 \item $E(\Omega,X)$, the (Riesz subspace) of $F(\Omega,X)$ consisting of all $\mathcal{H}$-elementary functions, i.e: the space of all functions $f$ of the form

 where $\{a_{n}\}_{n=1}^{\infty}$ is a sequence of elements of $X$ and $\{A_{n}\}_{n \in \mathbb{N}}$ is a sequence of disjoint sets from $\mathcal{H}$.